-In my opinion, the capacity to produce high-performance work in a short time is true productivity.
+In my opinion, maybe the capacity to produce high-performance work in a short time is true productivity.
 This is the kind of productivity that we should be concerned about, not the other commonly accepted types of productivity.
 These are focused on the amount of effort, not the long-term results.

 To many, being more productive means doing more.

-Finishing more tasks.
+It means finishing more tasks.
 Chain the hours of it.
 Getting up early and going to bed later.

 This approach can work and produce results in short term.
 But, in the long run, this is the recipe for exhaustion and burnout.